brianhigh/challenging_data/waddl_to_csv.md

 ## Remove rows with no drug data

 By inspection, we see the drug data (name, quantity, etc.) starts at column V42.
-Some rows do not have any data from that column onwards, so we will remove those rows, as we don't need them.
+Some rows do not have any data from that column onward, so we will remove those rows, as we don't need them.